latolukasz/beeorm-doc/docs/guide/plugins.md

 }
 ```

-This interface is executed for every Entity when [registry.Validate()](/guide/validated_registry.html#validating-the-registry)
-is executed.
-You have access to `beeorm.Registry` and special object `beeorm.SettableEntitySchema` which allows you to save additional
-settings in [Entity Schema](/guide/validated_registry.html#entity-schema) using `SetPluginOption()` method:
+The `PluginInterfaceInitEntitySchema` interface is executed for every Entity when the [registry.Validate()](/guide/validated_registry.html#validating-the-registry)  method is called.
+You have access to the `beeorm.Registry` and the `beeorm.SettableEntitySchema` object, which allows you to save additional settings in the [Entity Schema](/guide/validated_registry.html#entity-schema) using the ``SetPluginOption()` method.

+For example:

 ```go{12-13}
 package my_debugger